komodorio/docs/docs/Integrations/AlertManager.md

 ### 1. Enabling the integration in Komodor

-To enable the Komodor Prometheus Alert Manager integration go to [Komodor integrations page](https://app.komodor.com/main/integration) and select Prometheus/Grafana Alert Manager.
+To enable the Komodor Prometheus Alert Manager integration go to [Komodor integrations page](https://app.komodor.com/main/integration), select Prometheus/Grafana Alert Manager, and install the integration.

 ### 2. (Option A) The following steps are for manual configuration on alert manager